Copywriting for Audience Engagement

 Use Images Too

 It’s super-important today to add images to everything you do.
-Whether it’s a blog post, an eBook, a report, a plr video or a social media update, images help your audience notice you.
+Whether it’s a blog post, an eBook, a video course, ChatGPT PLR or a social media update, images help your audience notice you.
 It gets their attention.
 This is especially true if you put some words over the image too.

 For example, when you use an image, make sure that it progresses the story you’re trying to tell with the words.
 Make sure there is not a disconnect.
 You don’t want the images to evoke opposing feelings in the audience member.